gtbuchanan/annex-net/README.md

 * [Reactive Extensions](https://github.com/dotnet/reactive)

-## Goal
+## Goals

+* Fill gaps in existing libraries and provide other useful utilities that compliment core functionality.

-To hopefully get equivalent features added to the related libraries.
+* Get equivalent features added to the existing libraries.
+Though, we understand the likelyhood of that happening for many of the features is low (especially the global ones).

-We're not trying to reinvent the wheel:
+### We're not trying to reinvent the wheel

+* [Enums.NET](https://github.com/TylerBrinkley/Enums.NET) - Like `Enum`, but better ([CoreFX Proposal](https://github.com/dotnet/corefx/issues/15453))
 * [Humanizer](https://github.com/Humanizr/Humanizer) - String formatting done right
-* [Interactive Extensions](https://github.com/dotnet/reactive/tree/master/Ix.NET/Source/System.Interactive) - Familiar "Reactive Extensions" for IEnumerable
+* [Interactive Extensions](https://github.com/dotnet/reactive/tree/master/Ix.NET/Source/System.Interactive) - Familiar "Reactive Extensions" for `IEnumerable`
 * [MoreLINQ](https://github.com/morelinq/MoreLINQ) - All the LINQ you could ask for
 * [Rxx](https://github.com/RxDave/Rxx) - More Reactive Extensions _(Outdated)_

 ## Development